rubensworks/article-privacy-decentralized/content/solution.md

 ## Challenges and Opportunities
 {:#solution}

-When it comes to access policy specification, summarisation generation and maintenance, source selection, and access control enforcement there are several open challenges and opportunities, which we discuss hereafter.
+When it comes to efficient privacy-preserving federated query evaluation over many Solid data pods there are several open challenges and opportunities that still need to be addressed.

 <br/>
 **Access Policy Specification.**